mwmlln/ms2_learn_music_notation/README.md

 Initial design was to have all components displayed in the page.
 This approach turned out to be slightly confusing for users and caused game functions to produce unexpectd behaviours.
+Another change was to move the How to Play into a independent page rather than popup window.
+This approach was taken to reduce too many components presents in one page that may confuse users.

 <detail><summary>Desktop version of How To Play page</summary> <img src="assets/wireframe/wireframe_pc.jpg"></detail>
-Initial design on How To play page consisted of game instructions and image however, image was taken out as t felt unnessesary to be present in this page when users has access to it in the gaming page.
+Initial design on How To play page consisted of game instructions and image, however the image was taken out as it seemed unnessesary to be present in this page when users have access to it in the gaming page.

 * **Mobile**